 Matthias Schrader leads Accenture Interactive in Germany, Austria and Switzerland.
 Since the early 80s, he has specialised in the world of technology and the internet.
 During this time, the IT industry has experienced exciting change and development, which Matthias witnessed and experienced himself.

-During the first episode of the second season of What’s NEXT, he explored the longer-term perspective on digital disruption, and what Europe needs to do to accelerate transformation in the post-pandemic period.
+During the first episode of the second season of What’s NEXT on November 12th 2020, he explored the longer-term perspective on digital disruption, and what Europe needs to do to accelerate transformation in the post-pandemic period.
 You can catch up with Matthias and his work on Twitter.

 Perspective is an undervalued trait, and with nearly a quarter of a century at the leading edge of digital innovation, Matthias Schrader has plenty of it.